About VSM @ VCU

 Conference participants are invited to present a sound bite on their research during the workshop.
 In order to do so, please indicate the title of your sound bite on the registration page (no abstract required for sound bites).
 A 3-4 slide PDF of your sound bite is due to VAsoftmatter@vcu.edu by October 15.
 More information on the format of the sound bite can be found on the FAQ section.

-The 4th Virginia Soft Matter Workshop is sponsored by the Office of the Dean, VCU School of Engineering, Department of Chemical and Life Science Engineering and Department of Mechanical and Nuclear Engineering at VCU.
+The 4th Virginia Soft Matter Workshop is sponsored by the Office of the Dean, VCU College of Engineering, Department of Chemical and Life Science Engineering and Department of Mechanical and Nuclear Engineering at VCU.

 9:00 AM - 9:10 AM: Welcome Remarks